 The high end was the lengthened Model J chassis (long wheelbase).
 This huge machine 3.90 m long exceeded by 30 cm the standard (short wheelbase) Model J.

 Whittell bought a long wheelbase in 1931 and made it equipped as a coupe by the stylist Franklin Hershey.
 The result is a surprising example of American Art Deco, including a folding roof that makes this car look like a convertible.
 The general shape is aerodynamic, anticipating the trend of the automotive design of the later 1930s.

-It comes in the sale held in Pebble Beach on 20 and 21 August by Gooding.
+It was sold for $ 10.3M on 20-21 August 2011 by Gooding.
 Totaling less than 20,000 km, it is in perfect working order.

-1933 A Convertible by Bohman and Schwartz
+1933 Model J Roadster by Bohman and Schwartz

-2018 SOLD for $ 3.85M including premium
+2018 SOLD for $ 3.85M by Mecum

-Born into a family of industrialists of the lumber, Walter M. Murphy sought fortune in California.
+Born into a family of industrialists of the lumber, Walter M. Murphy had sought fortune in California.
 In 1920 he opened a coachbuilding shop in Pasadena by relying on the professional experience of one of his associates.
 He had no competitor for luxury cars in the area and became the provider of Duesenberg cars to the wealthy Hollywood residents.